Crockpot Breakfast Casserole

 Frequently Asked Questions

 Yes!
 This is a great option if you are short on time.
-It is best to cook on low for 8 hours but high for 2 to 3 hours.
-Make sure the sausage and eggs are cooked through before serving.
+It is best to cook on low for 8 hours, but you can instead cook on high for 2 to 3 hours.
+Just make sure the sausage and eggs are cooked through before serving.

 We used a medium-sized slow cooker.
-If you have a larger crockpot, you can double the recipe it will fit.
+If you have a larger Crockpot, you can double the recipe and it will fit.

 A slice of breakfast casserole with a bite taken out of it with a fork.